After NY governor says China’s consul general was removed, State Department says ‘there was no expulsion action’

-(CNN) — China’s consul general in New York has been removed from his position after a former aide for New York governors Kathy Hochul and Andrew Cuomo was charged with acting as an agent for the Chinese government, Hochul said Wednesday.
+(CNN) — Following New York Gov. Kathy Hochul’s comments Wednesday that China’s consul general in New York was removed from his position after her former aide was charged with acting as an agent for the Chinese government, the US State Department said later that “there was no expulsion action.”

-Before taking questions at an event, Hochul said she was on the phone with a high-ranking State Department official at the request of Antony Blinken about Huang Ping’s removal.
+At a news conference earlier Wednesday, Hochul said she was on the phone with a high-ranking State Department official at the request of Antony Blinken about Huang Ping’s status.
+Hochul spoke with Deputy Secretary of State Kurt Campbell, Miller said.

 Hochul said during the phone call she “conveyed my desire to have the consul general from the People’s Republic of China at the New York Mission expelled, and I’ve been informed that the consul general is no longer in the New York Mission.”